 - Zip codes

-Once you review the unmasked file, your team checks a few key metrics to determine if there is any missing data or inconsistencies in the unmasked debt portfolio.
-We are looking for social security numbers and date of birth among other things to validate the portfolio.
+Once you review the unmasked debt collection file, your team checks a few key metrics to determine if there are any missing data or inconsistencies in the unmasked debt collector portfolio.
+We are looking for social security numbers and date of birth to validate the portfolio.

 - Social Security Numbers